EIS-ITS/vss-cli/docs/examples/export-vm.rst

 A virtual machine qualifies to be exported if:

-* Committed storage (not provisioned) is less than 200G.
+* Committed storage (not provisioned) is less than 300G.
 * Power state is Off.
 * No iso backing on CD/DVD unit

 .. note::

-     In our environment, we use thin provisioning to help avoid over-allocating storage space and save storage.
+     We use thin provisioning on the ITS Private Cloud to help avoid over-allocating storage space and save storage.

      Thin provisioning uses just as much storage capacity as